1F4uc1k/Nvidia-Tweaking-Utility/README.md

+# IF YOU WANT TO USE NEWER VERSION REMOVE CHANGES BEFORE USING!!!
 # 📚 **Nvidia Tweaking Utility**
 - Simple tool to enchance your performance focused on competitive gameplay.
 ## ⚒️ **How to use it?**